 Throughout 2020, I have explored the theme of flightless, felled, and dying birds in my jewelry work, culminating in my end-of-year Charity collection, slated for launch in mid-December.

 As 2020 continued to usher its horrors, I sought refuge in my studio from my ever-thrumming anxiety.
 I worked alone for months as the news grew more surreal.
 I was compelled to call – no, beg – for compassion as selfishness and division fueled the spread of the virus, civil unrest, and political gaslighting.

-These tiny deaths, one after the other, were somehow a conduit to express how I felt – an exasperated, unaimed plea for mercy.
+Rendering these tiny deaths, one after the other, was somehow a conduit to express how I felt; it was an exasperated, unaimed plea for empathy.

 After hundreds of hours of hammering, I found myself longing to return to the silent and delicate practice of vitreous enameling.
 So, I rounded out the collection with painterly renderings of felled birds, at times adding small elements of color to imply the ochre feathers of a drowned goldfinch or blood on the downy breast of a mourning dove.